 William & Mary Memorial Garden

 Since its dedication in 2010, the W&M Memorial Garden has served as the final resting place for many in our university community.
-This serene place of reflection, located in the Matoaka Woods near the Martha Wren Briggs Amphitheatre at Lake Matoaka, includes a scatter garden, landscaping and a sculpture of a flying dove by David H. Turner ’83.
+This serene place of reflection, located in the Matoaka Woods near the Martha Wren Briggs Amphitheatre at Lake Matoaka, includes a memorial garden, landscaping and a sculpture of a flying dove by David H. Turner ’83.
 Plaques on the surrounding brick wall commemorate each person whose ashes are placed in the garden.

-Beginning in 2026, the Memorial Garden will also feature a 200-niche columbarium, (a wall in which urns and corresponding plaques can be placed), a second brick wall of remembrance for the garden, a welcoming entryway, additional seating, and improved walkways.
+Beginning in 2026, the Memorial Garden will also feature a 320-niche columbarium, (a wall in which urns and corresponding plaques can be placed), a second brick wall of remembrance for the garden, a welcoming entryway, additional seating, and improved walkways.
 This expansion will provide a final “homecoming” for more than 500 additional members of the William & Mary community.

 Frequently Asked Questions